survivejs/react-book/manuscript/08_building_kanban.md

     + 339 hidden modules
 ```

 So we went from 1.09 MB to 324 kB and finally to 264 kB.
 The final build is a little faster than the previous one.
-As that 264k can be served gzipped, it is quite reasonable. gzipping will drop around another 40% is well supported by browsers.
+As that 264k can be served gzipped, it is quite reasonable. gzipping will drop around another 40%.
+It is well supported by browsers.

 We can do a little better, though.
 We can split `app` and `vendor` bundles and add hashes to their filenames.

-### Splitting `app` and `vendor` Bundles
+## Splitting `app` and `vendor` Bundles

 The main advantage of splitting the application into two separate bundles is that it allows us to benefit from client caching.
 We might, for instance, make most of our changes to the small `app` bundle.
 In this case, the client would have to fetch only it provided `vendor` bundle has been loaded already.

 This scheme won't load as fast as a single bundle initially due to the extra request.
-Caching more than makes up for this disadvantage.

-In Webpack terms we will expand `entry` configuration.
-After that we use `CommonsChunkPlugin` to extract the vendor bundle.
-The configuration below shows how this will work out in our case.
+Thanks to client-side caching, we might not need to reload all the data always.
+This is particularly true if a bundle remains unchanged.
+For instance if only `app` updates, only that may need to be downloaded.

+### Defining a `vendor` Entry Point

+To get started, we need to define a `vendor` entry point:

 **webpack.config.js**